Airflow

 For more information on runtime templates, please refer to runtime templates

-instructions to copy your code into the image and install packages required to run
+instructions to copy your code into the image, install packages required to run, and call the script(s) to run.
+For example, for Python:

 For more information on runtime images, please refer to runtime images